JackDerksen/dev-env/README.md

 ## Table of Contents:
 - [Windows Terminal with Arch running in WSL2](#Windows-Terminal-Settings)
 - [NeoVim](#NeoVim-Configuration)
-    - More specifically, a slightly tweaked version of Lazyvim
 - [Tmux](#Tmux-Configuration)
 - [FD and FZF](#FD/FZF-Configuration)